divijmathur/nextjs-blog/posts/Quotes.md

 * Discouragement and failure are two of the surest stepping stones to success
 * No thing great is created suddenly, any more than a bunch of grapes or a fig. If you tell me that you desire a fig, I answer you that there must be time.
 Let it first blossom, then bear fruit, then ripen.
 * Put on your oxygen mask before you help others
+* If I am not for myself, who will be?
+And if I am not for others who am I?